newaetech/chipwhisperer-contest-2021/README.md

 ## How to Enter: ##

 * Develop a research project proposal outlining how you will use the ChipWhisperer-Husky and CW305 Artix FPGA Target Board and ChipWhisperer software.
 * Publish a summary of the planned research project, including the distribution of results or resulting software under an open-source license.
-Submit your proposal on this repository as an Issue (https://github.com/newaetech/chipwhisperer-contest-2021).
+Submit your proposal on this repository as an Issue [NOW CLOSED - YOU CAN READ ENTRIES STILL]

 ## How Winners are Chosen ##